The best hotels in Kyiv

 The left bank is another trap.
 It photographs fine on booking sites but puts you on the wrong side of the Dnipro from Kyiv Pechersk Lavra, Saint Sophia, Maidan, and Podil.
 Unless you're visiting someone in Darnytsia, just don't.

-Kyiv's best neighborhoods
+Kyiv's best hotel regions

 Podil and City Center are where you want to be.
 Podil gives you cobblestones, coffee shops, and the Dnipro river at your doorstep, while City Center puts you 10 minutes walk from everything that matters on Khreshchatyk.